nameoverflow/dejavu/README.md

 # GitHub PR Approver

 A simple web application for GitHub pull request reviews.
-This application uses the GitHub CLI tool to approve, comment on, or request changes to pull requests.
+This application uses the GitHub CLI tool to approve, comment on, or request changes to pull requests, and even merge them.

 ## Features